Archives

 When I first became a school librarian, I bought a teacher planner at a teacher store.
 I loved the bright colors and cute graphics and thought it would keep me organized all year.
 Unfortunately, I quickly found out that the planner was not what I needed.
 It was made for classroom teachers, not librarians.
 I tried a few others over the years, but nothing worked for my specific needs.
 I do not need to keep track of student data or their IEP information or their test scores.
 So that’s when I decided to make my own school library planner.
 I could customize it any way I wanted and only include pages that would help me.
 Once I realized how much I loved the planner and how useful it was, I wanted to share it with other librarians.
 So I added it to my TpT store and it quickly became

 Can you believe it’s that time again?
 The back-to-school hustle is upon us, and if you’re anything like me, you’re feeling a whirlwind of emotions.
 There’s excitement bubbling up as we gear up for another school year, but there’s also a healthy dose of nerves mixed in there.
 It’s a rollercoaster ride of anticipation and anxiety, am I right?
-The neverending back to school checklist for school librarians, you and me, can be overwhelming.
+The neverending back to school checklist for school librarians can be overwhelming.
+But after years of experience, I have learned that it doesn’t have to be.
 As I sit down to think about all the things I need to check off my list before that first bell rings, it’s hard not to feel the pressure mounting.
-Time suddenly seems to slip through our fingers faster than we can keep track of, especially when it comes to those precious paid hours.
-If you’re stepping into the library for the first time, those worries and fears can loom pretty large.
-I’ve been there,
+But then I remember that I have prepared a checklist that will guide me through all.the.things that must be done.
+So, stick with me as I lay out my ultimate back-to-school checklist for school

 Choosing a book for independent reading is a challenge for many students.
 They struggle to find a book that they can read and also want to read.
 Classroom teachers go over this when they teach Reader’s Workshop and the Daily 5, but it is also something I teach in the library.
 I discuss this concept with all grades throughout the school year.
 However, at the beginning of second grade is when I introduce the concept of using the 5 Finger Rule and teach a more in-depth lesson about picking just right books.
 First I begin by having a discussion with students about what the phrase “just right” means.
 I provide examples like picking out new clothes to wear.
 You do not want to pick a pair of pants that are too small and tight.
 You also don’t want to choose a pair that is falling off and so long you